The Best Alaska Auto Insurance Company

 Progressive also offered the second-most endorsements and supplemental coverage options, 13 out of the 20 we looked for.
 It’s the only company we analyzed to offer a gap loan/lease payoff if your car is declared a total loss and you owe your lender more than the declared cash value of the car.
 It’s also the only company in our top picks to offer pet injury coverage as part of its collision coverage, which would cover vet bills for a pet injured in a covered accident.

-While Progressive offers fewer discounts than our other top picks, 10 out of the 27 we looked for, it wasn’t by a huge margin — the company we looked at that offered the most, GEICO offered just 15 out of 27.
+While Progressive offers fewer discounts than our other top picks, 10 out of the 27 we looked for, it wasn’t by a huge margin.
 And it may well have the right discounts for your situation.
 For instance, Progressive was the only company in our top picks to offer a teen driver discount for adding a new driver (under 18) to your policy.

 We also loved Progressive’s online quote tool, which was easy to use, gave us a quick estimate and allowed us to quickly see how adjusting certain coverage areas would affect our estimated premium.